Staff Spotlight: Len Threadgold, Chairman

 After a few years I noticed that a lot of major companies in the UK were cutting down their site investigation departments and following closure of one of them in CoventryI set up what would become Geotechnics Limited.
 I was really surprised and thrilled when we able to register the name “Geotechnics Limited” – we do “what it says on the tin”.
 The company started in premises on Foleshill Road in Coventry and we applied for a Local Authority grant to help us to transform what was once part of the research laboratory for Courtulds into offices and laboratories.

 Since then, it’s been evolution rather than revolution.
 We had about 8 people to start with, but we grew and grew from there, moving into the current office in Coventry in 1989.
-Now we have four offices around the country – in Chester, Exeter, Coventry and Yorkshire – and employ over 100 people.
+Now we have four offices around the country – in Chester, Exeter, Coventry and York – and employ over 100 people.
 I’m very proud of Geotechnics, and looking back on my career in the context of being invited to present the John Mitchell Award lecture has made me even prouder – it really has.

 What is a typical day like for you now?